Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

-Corresponding to the documentation directories "Chapter 2: Introduction to Jenkins" and "Chapter 3: Deploying Services with Jenkins", this article organizes the practical path of Kong and Jenkins in enterprise-level continuous delivery.
+Corresponds to the resource directory "Chapter 2 Getting Started with Jenkins" and "Chapter 3 Deploying Services via Jenkins", organizing the practical path of Kong and Jenkins in enterprise-level continuous delivery.
 Even with zero foundation, you can follow the steps to build your own gateway + continuous deployment pipeline.

 An API Gateway sits between clients and backend microservices, acting as the system's "unified entry point".
 It is responsible for receiving external requests, routing them to different backend services based on configuration, and performing a series of common capabilities at the entry layer (authentication, authorization, rate limiting, monitoring, protocol conversion, etc.), thereby simplifying client invocation processes and reducing coupling between services.